Altar Or Alter: Understanding The Key Differences

 When deciding between “altar” and “alter,” the key factor is context.

-YOU MIGHT ALSO LIKE: Tying Or Tieing?
-Use The Correct Form
+YOU MIGHT ALSO LIKE: Dryer Or Drier: What’s The Difference?

 If you’re referring to a physical place associated with religion or spirituality, “altar” is the appropriate term.